jobial-io/scase/README.md

 We just want to be able to run it somewhere 'out there' in the cloud, or maybe run the same code locally in a test, without having to make changes.
-We want to focus on the business logic and implement it on top of an elegant and concise API, without any boilerplate.
+We want to focus on the business logic and implement it on top of an elegant and concise API, with no boilerplate.

-We want to be able to access the service from anywhere in a type safe way.
+In addition to that, we want to

-We want to decouple the business logic from complicated frameworks like Akka.
+* be able to access the service from anywhere in a type safe way

-We want to be able to write an immutable, idiomatic Scala model for the service API, completely decoupled from the underlying implementation.
+* decouple the business logic from complicated frameworks like Akka

-We want to use concurrency seamlessly and safely.
+* be able to write an immutable, idiomatic Scala model for the service API, completely decoupled from the underlying implementation

-If later have to change our mind about the target environment, we don't want to rewrite anything, just deploy it to the new environment as it is and expect it to work.
+* use concurrency seamlessly and safely.

 **Scase** gives you exactly that, with the additional benefit of: